Call us to schedule a time to talk with the attorneys in the office or over the phone.

 The cause of the problem is that the prosecution is based on the "aggregate weight" of the drug and any mixture containing the drug instead of the actual weight of the drug which is a fraction of the aggregate weight.

 For instance, a prescription for Vicodin may contain 10 milligrams of hydrocodone and 500 millgrams of acetaminophen sold under brand name Tylenol.
-Thus, if the person has a prescription bottle containing 90 pills, the total amount of the controlled substance is actually only 90 milligrams, but under the statutory scheme, the aggregate weight is approximately 45 grams which carries with it a twenty-five year minimum mandatory prison sentence.
+So if the person has a prescription bottle containing 90 pills, the total amount of the controlled substance is actually only 90 milligrams, but under the statutory scheme, the aggregate weight is approximately 45 grams which carries with it a twenty-five-year minimum mandatory prison sentence.